In these Terms and Conditions, the terms below will be defined as follows, unless explicitly stated otherwise.

 9.1 The Buyer will be obliged to inspect the delivered goods, or have others do so, at the time of delivery or transfer.
 In so doing, the Buyer must investigate whether the quality and quantity of the delivered goods correspond with the agreements made, or in any event meet the requirements set in that respect in standard business practice.

 9.2 Any visible shortfalls or defects must be reported to the Seller immediately upon delivery and/or transfer, as well as noted on the bill of lading or transport document.
-Shortfalls that are not visible must be reported in writing within 48 hours of their discovery unless the parties have agreed otherwise.
+Shortfalls that are not visible must be reported in writing within 48 hours of receipt of the goods, unless the parties have agreed otherwise.

 9.3 The Seller will not process any complaints regarding visible defects that are not listed on the bill of lading or regarding defects that are not visible and are not reported in writing within the term set for doing so.
 The Seller must be given the opportunity to investigate any complaints submitted.